 If there’s any info found online about the Oklahoma food handlers permit, it’s difficult to find.
 After a quick google browse, you’ll see deceiving online food handler courses, old and outdated government websites, and as always – a hefty batch of advertisements.

 Because of this, we decided to get our hands a little dirty and do the digging so you don’t have to.

 On this post, you’ll find information on all things Oklahoma food handlers permit.
 This includes state and county requirements, answers to common questions, helpful links, tips, and other resources.

-The state of Oklahoma does NOT REQUIRE common food handlers at state-registered food establishments to receive an Oklahoma food handlers permit.
+Oklahoma does NOT REQUIRE common food handlers at state-registered food establishments to receive an Oklahoma food handlers permit.
 Despite many states across the nation having this requirement, Oklahoma’s food safety regulations aren’t nearly as strict.

 The ONLY Oklahoma cities that require food handler permits for typical food workers are Moore and Norman.
 Both cities are located in Cleveland county, Oklahoma.
 And more details on each food handler process as well as specifics are found below. 👇👇